MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 * A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
 * A [KQL database](create-database.md) with editing permissions and data

-## Turn on availability in OneLake
+## Turn on OneLake availability

-You can turn on data availability either on a KQL database or table level.
+You can turn on **OneLake availability** either on a KQL database or table level.

-1. To turn on data availability, browse to the details page of your KQL database or table.
+1. To turn on **OneLake availability**, browse to the details page of your KQL database or table.
 1. Next to **OneLake availability** in the **Database details** pane, select the **Edit** (pencil) icon.

     :::image type="content" source="media/one-logical-copy/onelake-availability.png" alt-text="Screenshot of the Database details pane in Real-Time Analytics showing an overview of the database with the edit OneLake availability option highlighted." lightbox="media/one-logical-copy/onelake-availability.png":::